2022-2023 National Fallen Firefighters Foundation Scholarship Program

 - Applicant must be currently enrolled or planning to enroll as a full- or part-time student.

 - Minimum cumulative grade point average of 2.0 on a 4.0 scale or “C” average for applicants pursuing an academic degree.

 - Applicant must not have previously received more than five scholarships from the Foundation.

-- Applicants pursuing an education in STEM (Science, Technology, Engineering or Mathematics) or Public Safety are eligible for award consideration under the Alan Patrick Sondej Memorial Scholarship Fund and the Motorola Enhanced Scholarship Initiative program.
+- Applicants pursuing an education in STEM (Science, Technology, Engineering or Mathematics) are eligible for award consideration under the Alan Patrick Sondej Memorial Scholarship Fund and the Motorola Enhanced Scholarship Initiative program.

 - Steps to complete no later than March 1 to include:

 - Complete a 500 word Statement of Interest including personal, academic and career goals as well as involvement in extracurricular activities, including community and volunteer activities.

 - Upload FAFSA Electronic Student Aid Report (SAR) form (optional) that shows the Expected Family Contribution (EFC).

 - Upload a Current Photograph (Head shot, should not be a group photo).

 - Request two letters of recommendation; at least one from a member of the fire service (If this is not possible, please attach an explanation).
 Ensure both people you request submit letters do so by March 1.